qu4dSec/4F9h0x/README.md

 <h1 align="center">Hi 👋, I'm Yigit</h1>
-<h3 align="center">Pentester candidate.
+<h3 align="center">Junior Pentester.
 Interested in Cloud technology.
 Someone who enjoys learning and self-development</h3>

 I'm sharing on this github to reiterate the machines I've solved over time.
 I hope I was able to reflect my point of view here while reading.
 It helps new friends.